-B. Plan Elements.
+В. Plan Elements.
 B.1 Revision of Existing PHA Plan Elements. a) Have the following PHA Plan elements been revised by the PHA since its last Annual Plan submission?
 Y N Statement of Housing Needs and Strategy for Addressing Housing Needs.
 Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 Financial Resources.
 Rent Determination.
 Operation and Management.
 Informal Review and Hearing Procedures Homeownership Programs.
 Self Sufficiency Programs and Treatment of Income Changes Resulting from Welfare Program Requirements.
 Substantial Deviation.
-Significant Amendment/Modification. (b) If the PHA answered yes for any element, describe the revisions for each element(s): B.2 New Activities. - Not Applicable B.3 Progress Report.
+Significant Amendment/Modification.
+B.2 New Activities. - Not Applicable В.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in its 5-Year PHA Plan.
 See attachment B.3.
-B.4 Capital Improvements. - Not Applicable B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? $\begin{array}{c c} Y & N & N/A \\ \hline & \boxtimes & \hline \end{array}$ (b) If yes, please describe: C. Other Document and/or Certification Requirements.
-C.1 Resident Advisory Board (RAB) Comments (a) Did the RAB(s) have comments to the PHA Plan? (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+B.4 Capital Improvements. - Not Applicable B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? $egin{array}{cccccccccccccccccccccccccccccccccccc$ (b) If yes, please describe: C. Other Document and/or Certification Requirements.
+C.1 Resident Advisory Board (RAB) Comments (a) Did the RAB(s) have comments to the PHA Plan?
+Y N □ (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 See attachment C.1.
 C.2 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 See attachment C.2.
 C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
-Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+C 4 Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 See attachment C.3.

-C.4 Challenged Elements.
-If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public.
-C.4 (a) Did the public challenge any elements of the Plan?
-If yes, include Challenged Elements.
-D. Affirmatively Furthering Fair Housing (AFFH). р.
-Ammauvery Furthering Fan Housing (AFFH).
+Challenged Elements.
+If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any shellowers to Plan elements, the source of the shellowers and the PHA?
+Teaments to the public.
+C.4 any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?
+Y N S If yes, include Challenged Elements.

+D. Affirmatively Furthering Fair Housing (AFFH).
 D.1 Affirmatively Furthering Fair Housing (AFFH).
 Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
 Use the chart provided below.
 (PHAs should add as many goals as necessary to overcome fair housing issues and contributing factors.)
 Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
 The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
 See Instructions for further detail on completing this item.
-Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Describe fair nousing strategies and actions to active the goar Fair Housing Goal:

-Describe fair housing strategies and actions to achieve the goal
+Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal